 - Ask those who can’t attend to donate online.

 How will you put your individual stamp on the event?
 That’s where your spirit and creativity come in.
 Think big.
 Go bold.
-Get everyone you know excited about a future where heart disease in women is non-existent.
-Help make this the year we turn America red and turn the corner in the fight against heart disease.
+Get everyone you know excited about a future where heart disease and stroke in women is non-existent.
+Help make this the year we turn America red and turn the corner in breaking the barriers against heart disease and stroke.

 It’s time to Go Red.
 Join us.